 For updated information about the Region V High School and Engineering Fair, please visit the Region V website.

-CASE will host Open Lab Week for a second time this year!
+CASE will host Open Lab Week again this year!
 The goal of engaging the community in hands-on STEM learning remains the same.
-Open Lab Week will be virtual, and will take place April 19 - May 2, 2021.
-Hands on activities are geared towards children from preschool to grade 12 but can be done by all.
-Registration for the event is required .
+Open Lab Week will be virtual, and will take place October 18 - October 22, 2021.
+Hands on activities are geared towards community members of all ages.
+Registration for the event is required.
+Additional information will be posted on our website shortly.

 Math Kangaroo is a competition for students in grades 1 through 12.
 The atmosphere is fun and encouraging and all participants receive a T-shirt, pencil, certificate and a toy.
 The heart of the competition is the 75 minute multiple-choice test.
 There are 24 questions for students in grades 1 through 4, and 30 for grades 5 and up.
 Stay tuned for more information about the 2021 Math Kangaroo Competition."